ChaoqiJia/ML-CL-k-Center/README.md

   ## Data preprocessing

   - Following the label for the dataset, we add CL and ML constraints on the pure dataset by label (which constructs the disjoint CL & ML constraints) to be input dataset for the main algorithm.
-  - The input of the program can be pure constraints sets for CL & ML.
+  - The input of the program can be pure constraint sets for CL & ML.

   ## Run the code